ayeh-khorshidian/cpdb_method2_analysis/src/README.md

 ## How to run

-Create and activate a Python environment.
+Create and activate a Python environment. python3 -m venv env source env/bin/activate
 Install the required packages, for example: pip install cellphonedb numpy pandas matplotlib seaborn Place your CellPhoneDB result files in cpdb_out/<comparison_name>/.
-Open the notebook and run the cells in order.
+Run the analysis
+Use the functions in src/utils_cpdb.py to generate plots.